The following article is an excerpt from "A Book of Bible Study"

 As we consider the many ways in which Jesus suffered during His life on earth, we may be able to see reflections of His sufferings in our own lives.
 Maybe we have or we will at some point experience being “despised and rejected” by others, through no fault or wrongdoing of our own.
 Maybe we will suffer the consequences of a betrayal.
 Maybe we also, as Jesus did, will suffer abandonment by those who are closest to us during a time of great trial in our life.
 Maybe we have, or we will at some point in our lives, suffer any other aspect of His sufferings as we have seen revealed in the Scriptures.

-As we have seen from the Scriptures before, everything that God allows to touch our lives as His people, even the hard and painful things, will be made to work together for our eternal good and glory together with His Son.
-And once again, this is exactly why Paul taught that our sufferings in this present life are “producing for us an eternal weight of glory far beyond all comparison, while we look not at the things which are seen, but at the things which are not seen; for the things which are seen are temporal, but the things which are not seen are eternal.”
-(2 Corinthians 4:17-18)
+As we have seen from the Scriptures before, everything that God allows to touch our lives as His people, even the hard and painful things, will be made to work together for our eternal good and glory together with His Son (Romans 8:28).
+Paul encouraged us again when he taught that our sufferings in this present life are “producing for us an eternal weight of glory far beyond all comparison, while we look not at the things which are seen, but at the things which are not seen; for the things which are seen are temporal, but the things which are not seen are eternal.”
+(2 Corinthians 4:17-18.
+Consider also Romans 8:17-18).

 The Christian life is not a matter of having enough “faith” to “believe” God for the things that we want out of life, as some would say.
 Instead, the mindset and understanding that we should have regarding our Christian faith is reflected in Paul’s exhortation: “Have this attitude in yourselves which was also in Christ Jesus, who, although He existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
 Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.”
 (Philippians 2:5-8, emphasis added).